Choosing Your Dog Walking Business Name

 • Do you plan to be the biggest and the best, or are you aiming to be a smaller and more boutique type of business?

 • Do you plan to expand to other cities or markets?
-Think carefully about this one, as It might be more challenging for your business to grow if you pick a city-specific name and are forced to change it later.
+Think carefully about this one, as it might be more challenging for your business to grow if you pick a city-specific name and are forced to change it later.

 • Do you want your business name to be silly or playful that brings a smile to your clients?
 Or do you desire something that reflects your company’s professionalism?